 - If you have suffered injury and/or been off work as a result of the accident

 - If you are out of pocket for miscellaneous expenses

-We are personal injury experts and have one of the largest personal injury departments in Scotland with over 25 personal injury specialists covering the whole of Scotland and we offer a no win no fee.
+We are personal injury and injury at work compensation claims experts and have one of the largest personal injury departments in Scotland with over 25 specialists covering the whole of Scotland, offices in Glasgow, Edinburgh, Inverness, Thurso and Lerwick, and we offer a no win no fee.